NOTE from TERRY:

-Whey protein has been shown to boost lean muscle mass, reduce inflammation, and help increase strength, especially in individuals who have lost some of their former muscle tone through inactivity or illness, including rheumatoid arthritis.
+Whey protein has been shown to boost lean muscle mass, reduce inflammation, and help increase strength, especially in individuals who have lost some of their former muscle tone through inactivity.
 I have seen the difference that whey protein can make in individuals with FM/CFS, and I believe you will notice a difference once you incorporate it into your daily regimen.
 Look for a whey protein that provides both concentrate and isolate forms, combined with pain-fighting curcumin and boswellia.

 You Can Overcome Fibromyalgia